Howdy and welcome to my About page 🙂

 Golden Key International Honour Society, 2016

 If you don’t know already, my name is Christopher Tom Kochovski.
-Currently I am an Junior Software Developer at Atlassian with my daily IDE being IntelliJ, Java as my go to programming language and my liquids of choice that keeps me charged during the day are a number of medium flat white coffees with one sugar (but I am trying to cut back, I promise).
+Currently I am an Software Engineer at Atlassian with my daily IDE being IntelliJ, Java as my go to programming language and my liquids of choice that keeps me charged during the day are a number of medium flat white coffees with one sugar (but I am trying to cut back, I promise).

 Ever since I was a young kid I was always interested in how things worked, and how things were put together.
 My parents understood and appreciated this curiosity so I was fortunately spoiled with a number of educational toys.
 Out of all the toys (including my Lego kits) I loved everything electronic (something I probably inherited from my father, as he is an electrical engineer); so I have fond memories playing with these educational electronic kits.
 These kits were essentially boards with lights and speakers, where you would have to wire up circuits using actual wiring/circuit diagrams.
 Playing with these kits never got old because there were so many scenarios to try at varying levels of difficulty.
 While the family were around the TV watching the nightly news or Gilligan’s Island, I was on the floor reading the diagrams and trying out the various scenarios.